06 Jul Instilling a growth mindset in kids

-A growth mindset can be a powerful tool for kids and adults alike.
+A growth mindset is a powerful tool for kids and adults alike.
 Being in possession of a growth mindset means someone approaches a challenge with a quiet confidence that they will overcome it.
 They face uncertainty with conviction, they can lead a team or build a tribe.
 They don’t crave recognition from others and they don’t need praise to feel fulfilled.
 They are independent and seek self-sufficiency.
 They know how to improve and they ask questions that help them constantly learn.
 A growth mindset means asking why.
 It means challenging the status quo and not doing something just because everyone else is doing this.

-Consider how powerful this intentional and progressive way of thinking could be, especially if developed from primary school age.
+Consider how powerful this intentional and progressive way of thinking could be, especially if developed from primary or elementary school age.
 Consider the possibilities and the extent of what could be achieved.
 When someone has a growth mindset their only limit is their imagination.

 What do you think?
 Have you adopted this method in your parenting or teaching?

-Here are more articles you will like:
+Here are more articles you’ll find useful: